 The Australian Government has committed up to $4.63 million towards this $5.79 million project.

-Construction is expected to commence in early 2021 and be completed by late 2021, weather permitting.
+Construction commenced in mid 2021 and is expected to be completed by early 2023, weather permitting.

 Disclaimer: The material contained in this site is made available